TanKaizokuO/AI_Courtroom/README.md

 The RAG pipeline works by having the agents generate a query based on the current state of the simulation, which is then used to retrieve relevant legal principles from a database.
 These principles are then used by the agents to generate more detailed and grounded arguments, which can be used to persuade the Judge in their favor.

-This simulation allows us to explore how AI agents can be used to simulate complex legal scenarios and how they can be used to generate arguments and legal principles in a more efficient and effective manner.## 🤖 Agents
+This simulation allows us to explore how AI agents can be used to simulate complex legal scenarios and how they can be used to generate arguments and legal principles in a more efficient and effective manner.
 | Agent              | Role                                                      | Temperature |
 | ------------------ | --------------------------------------------------------- | ----------- |
 | **Prosecutor GPT** | Argues the defendant is GUILTY                            | 0.75        |